RawanAlsaedi/Communicate-Data-Findings/README.md

 This project has two parts that demonstrate the importance and value of data visualization techniques in the data analysis process.

-#### [In Part I:](https://github.com/RawanAlsaedi/Communicate-Data-Findings/blob/main/Part_I_Ford%20Gobike%20Data%20Exploration%20Project.ipynb)  Exploratory data visualization, I used Python visualization libraries to systematically explore a selected dataset, starting from plots of single variables and building up to plots of multiple variables.
+##### [In Part I:](https://github.com/RawanAlsaedi/Communicate-Data-Findings/blob/main/Part_I_Ford%20Gobike%20Data%20Exploration%20Project.ipynb)  Exploratory data visualization, I used Python visualization libraries to systematically explore a selected dataset, starting from plots of single variables and building up to plots of multiple variables.

-#### [In Part II:](https://github.com/RawanAlsaedi/Communicate-Data-Findings/blob/main/Part_II_slide_deck_Presentation_v.ipynb)  Explanatory data visualization, I produced a short presentation that illustrates interesting properties, trends, and relationships that I discovered in the dataset. file notes :
+##### [In Part II:](https://github.com/RawanAlsaedi/Communicate-Data-Findings/blob/main/Part_II_slide_deck_Presentation_v.ipynb)  Explanatory data visualization, I produced a short presentation that illustrates interesting properties, trends, and relationships that I discovered in the dataset.

 ### To Generate Slideshow: